Identification of relevant subtypes via preweighted sparse clustering: Methods

 We applied our supervised sparse clustering algorithm to the leukemia microarray data of \citet{lB04}.
 This data set includes data for 116 subjects with acute myeloid leukemia.
 Gene expression data for $6283$ genes are recorded for each subject, as well as survival times and outcomes.
 Survival times ranged from $0$ to $1625$ days, with an average time of $407.1$ days.
 The objective was to identify genetic subtypes (i.e. clusters) using the gene expression data that could be used to predict the prognosis of leukemia patients.

-We applied our supervised sparse 2-means clustering method to this data set as well conventional sparse clustering, semi-supervised clustering, and clustering on the PCA scores.
-Before applying any of the clustering methods, the data were randomly partitioned into a training set and a test set, each of which consisted of $58$ observations.
+We applied our supervised sparse clustering method to this data set as well conventional sparse clustering, preweighted sparse clustering, semi-supervised clustering, and clustering on the PCA scores.
+The number of clusters was taken to be 2 in all methods.
+Before applying any of the clustering methods, all features were normalized to have mean 0 and standard deviation 1 and the data were randomly partitioned into a training set and a test set, each of which consisted of $58$ observations.
 Each clustering method was applied to the training data.
-To identify the ``most significant'' genes prior to applying supervised sparse clustering and semi-supervised clustering, the association between each gene and survival was evaluated by calculating the univariate Cox score for each gene.
-See \citet{dB02} or \citet{BT04} for more information.
+To identify the ``most significant'' genes for supervised sparse clustering and semi-supervised clustering, the association between each gene and survival was evaluated by calculating the univariate Cox score for each gene.
 For each set of clusters, a nearest shrunken centroid model \citep{rT02} was fit to the clusters in the training data and then applied to the test data to predict cluster assignments on the test data.
+(As in the previous example, clusters were predicted on an independent test set to ensure that the results are not due to overfitting.)
 The association between the predicted clusters in the test set and survival was evaluated using Cox proportional hazards models for each clustering method.